-The purpose of this guide is to provide clear and actionable guidance for safe operations through the prevention, early detection and control of COVID-19 in schools and other educational facilities.
+The purpose of this guide is to provide clear and actionable guidance for safe operations through the early detection and control of COVID-19 virus in schools and other educational facilities.
 The guidance and tools are relevant in all communities, age groups, social-economic backgrounds, faiths and ethnicities.
-Education can encourage students to become advocates for disease prevention and control at home, in school, and in their community by talking to others about how to prevent the spread of viruses.
+Education can encourage students to become advocates for a clean environment and control at home, in school, and in their community by talking to others about how to prevent the spread of viruses.
 Maintaining safe school operations and reopening schools after a closure requires many considerations but, if done well, can promote public health.

 Sick students, parents, teachers and other staff should not come to school.
 Schools should identify individuals with fever and other symptoms